Transportation and Parking

 Patrons with temporary disabilities

 must present a copy (front and back) of a state issued Temporary Disabled ID to the Rutgers Department of Transportation Services.
+To submit the placard go to the DOTS Help Page.
+Click on "Get Help", select "permitting" as the category and then attach a copy of your state issued placard.
 Disability parking privileges will coincide with the expiration date of the placard OR the treating physician must submit a Certification for Medical Need Form to continue past the expiration date.
 A valid Rutgers parking permit is required in addition to the state placard.

 For patrons that do not have a permanent or temporary state issued placard, they must: